ReTweetDevOps/Tweet-Bot/README.md

 # Tweet-Bot
 ### A twitter bot is made which is going to have functionality like
-*.  tweet retweet
+1.  tweet, retweet

-*.  like
+2.  like

-*.  comment on particulars
+3. comment on particulars

-*. showing the latest timeline using JAVA
+4. showing the latest timeline using JAVA